78%: The Number That Defines This Program’s Market Position

 Degree: MS in Behavior Analysis

-National average (BCBA exam): Approximately 54–56% first-time pass rate (BACB aggregate data, recent years)
+National average (BCBA exam, 2024): 54% first-attempt pass rate (BACB aggregate data)

-Completion timeline: 20 months (full-time pace)
+Completion timeline: 20 months

 Delivery format: Fully online; designed for working professionals